Enscape provides a native Material Editor which is available for use in Vectorworks.

 This is the default material type and can be used for the majority of all possible materials.

-Default Material Type
+Generic Material Type

 The Albedo area controls the basic color of the surface you’re designing.
-You can either select a color, or choose a texture by clicking the [+] symbol.
+You can either select a color, or choose a texture by clicking the blue folder symbol.
 If choosing a texture, you’ll also receive a “Tint Color” menu, allowing you to easily change the color of the texture used.
 Control the amount of influence on your texture using the “Image Fade” slider.
 Of course, Enscape will use any UV information (texture placement) it gets from Vectorworks.

-Albedo slot with texture applied
+Albedo area with texture applied

-Albedo texture applied to a sphere
+Albedo area with texture applied

 It is also possible to add a video texture to the Albedo texture slot.
-The following formats are currently supported: .mp4, .mpg, .m2v, .3gp, .avi, .mov, and .mk,
+The following formats are currently supported: .mp4, .mpg, .m2v, .3gp, .avi, .mov, and .mk.

 The Transparency area lets you control the opacity of your model, or, in other words, the amount of light that can travel through the surface, allowing you to see what’s behind it.